StaffHub vs Connecteam: Which Fits a Shopify Retail Team?

 Connecteam asks you to adopt a new system.
 That is a feature, not a flaw, when you genuinely need everything it offers and some of your staff are not inside Shopify at all.
 You get scheduling, clocking, chat, tasks, training and HR in one place, and a free tier that makes it easy to start under 10 users.

 But adopting a platform has a cost that does not show up on the price page: someone has to get every staff member to download the app, learn it, and actually open it; someone has to administer a second system alongside Shopify; and the parts you do not use are still there to navigate.
-For a small multi-location Shopify retailer whose real gap is "train people faster and keep all the shops on the same message," that can be more machine than the job needs.
+For a small multi-location Shopify retailer, that can be more machine than the job needs.

 StaffHub takes the opposite bet.
-It does less, but it lives where your team and your store data already are.
-Staff do not install anything.
+It covers the workforce basics — rota, clock, timesheets, pay export — plus training and comms, but it lives where your team and your store data already are.
+Staff do not install anything; they clock in at the POS they already stand behind.
 There is no second platform.
-The training, announcements, and multi-location messaging are the whole product, not three features inside thirty.
+What you give up is chat, tasks, forms, and any staff who are not inside Shopify.

 When Connecteam Is the Right Pick